ProofGeneral/PG/ci/doc/README.md

 use the latest bug fix release of certain Coq releases (e.g., we do test 8.19.2 but neither 8.19.0 nor 8.19.1).
 One reason is that testing original minor releases (e.g., 8.19.0) or outdated bug fix releases (e.g., 8.19.1) does not make much sense.
-Another reason is that `coqorg/coq` does only provide containers for the latest bug fix release of each minor release.
+Another reason is the number of needed containers and the space they occupy.
 Admittedly, the effects of only testing the latest bug fix release are not always optimal.
 For instance, in 2024, Coq 8.11 is tested, because Ubuntu 20.04 Focal Fossa was released with Coq 8.11.0, however, Proof General testing uses Coq 8.11.2.

 # Generic strategy {#generic}